 For reasons unknown, translator Michael Kerney is identified on the title page only by his initials.

-Philip Gidley King, the father of HMS Adventure's captain, Phillip Parker King, named his son in honor of the first governor of New South Wales, Arthur Phillip.
-The captain subsequently named his own son Philip, in honor of the captain's father.
-Hence the different spellings of the first name of the three generations.
+Philip Gidley King § named his son Phillip Parker in honor of the first governor of New South Wales, Arthur Phillip, and Captain Thomas Parker, HMS Duke of Kent.
+Phillip Parker King subsequently named his own son Philip Gidley, in honor of his father.
+Hence the different spellings of the first name.

 Architect Richard Morris Hunt gave the globe to James Lenox, and it subsequently became part of the New York Public Library's collection of maps and globes.
 In Benjamin Franklin de Costa's “The Lenox Globe” article, a fold-out map shows the surface of the globe, which is considerably easier to study than the globe itself, which the author dates to ca. 1510-11.
 The drawing makes it clear that a large body of water below South America (shown in grey here) was known to exist more than a decade before the voyage of Magellan.

 Leslie was apparently associated with the Patagonian Mission Society, and assembled his Providence … from that Society's 1854 and 1856 The Voice of Pity publications, with insertions from other sources.
 (The 1856 edition of Voice … has not yet been located.)
 His given names (M. C. M.) are unknown.
 Despite its tedious “Bible thumping,” content, Leslie's work is presented here to illustrate how Robert FitzRoy and those who came after were viewed by at least some parts of the 19th-century religious community.